jehy/anechka/README.md

 ## Spreadsheet format

 ### Timetable

 Spreadsheet should have a sheet which is called `timetable_${prefix}${year}`.
-There tou have timetable itself, in format like:
+There you have timetable itself, in format like:

 | A |    B     | C |    D     |   |
 |---|----------|---|----------|---|